Are High IQ People More Successful?

 Emotional Intelligence

-General, or cognitive, intelligence is what IQ tests measure.
+IQ tests measure general, or cognitive, intelligence.
 But another indicator of success may be emotional intelligence, or EQ.
-This is the ability to express and control your emotions—but also to perceive, evaluate, and react to the emotions of others.
+This is the ability to express and control your emotions and to perceive, evaluate, and react to the emotions of others.
 People with high EQ are often quite successful in careers and relationships, regardless of their IQ.

 While researchers continue to debate Terman's research, most are in agreement about the key finding.
 While intelligence (or more specifically, an IQ score) may suggest a potential for success, it doesn't guarantee an outcome.
 Fulfilling that potential requires skills, traits, and support that IQ tests alone can't measure.